NVIDIA/spark-rapids/docs/dev/lore.md

 by setting `spark.rapids.sql.lore.tag.enabled` to `false`.

 To tell LORE the LORE ids of the operators you are interested in, you need to set `spark.rapids.sql.lore.idsToDump`.
-For example, you could set it to "1, 2, 3" to tell LORE to dump operators with id 1, 2, or 3.
+For example, you could set it to "1[*], 2[*], 3[*]" to tell LORE to dump all partitions of input data of operators with id 1, 2, or 3.
 You can also only dump some partition of the operator's input by appending partition numbers to lore ids.
-For example, "1[0 4-6 7] 2" tell LORE to dump operator with LORE id 1, but only dump partition 0, 4, 5, 6, and 7.
+For example, "1[0 4-6 7], 2[*]" tell LORE to dump operator with LORE id 1, but only dump partition 0, 4, 5, 6, and 7.
 But for operator with LORE id 2, it will dump all partitions.

 You also need to set `spark.rapids.sql.lore.dumpPath` to tell LORE where to dump the data, the value of which should point to a directory.
 All dumped data of a query will live in this